Army beats Navy 15-0 at Michie Stadium

 Navy: The Midshipmen showed promise defensively late in the season and if Arline is the starter at quarterback next year he’ll give them a better running threat.
 He finished with 109 yards rushing on 17 attempts.

 Army: The Black Knights have overcome a schedule that had to be almost totally revamped to rebound after a subpar 2019.
 Their only losses before Saturday were on the road against unbeaten Cincinnati (24-10) and Tulane (38-12).
-Army is 7-0 at home.
+Army has won nine straight at home.

 NO. 68